Dózsa György Street Synagogue

-The Dózsa György Street Synagogue Budapest XIII. district synagogue.
-Originally used as a synagogue, the building is now used by the Budapest Honved Fencing Hall, and the religious building continues in a smaller building formerly used as a cultural hall under the religious guidance of Rabbi Peter Deutsch.
+The Dózsa György Street Synagogue (Dózsa György úti zsinagóga), or Angyalföld Synagogue, is a former Orthodox Jewish synagogue located on Dózsa György Street (formerly Aréna Street), in Újlipótváros, in the XIII District of Budapest, in Hungary.
+Completed as a synagogue in 1909, used as a concentration camp during World War II, and subsequently for profaned use, the building was repurposed in 1984 as an indoor sports center by the Budapest Honvéd Sports Association as a fencing hall.

+The congregation continues to worship in the cultural hall located on the site; led by Rabbi Peter Deutsch.

 History

-The synagogue was built to serve the Jews of northern Pest after the failure of the Lipótvár synagogue's plan next to the then Arena (today: György Dózsa street) (Dózsa György út 55, 1134).
+The synagogue was built to serve the Jews of northern Pest after the failure of the Lipótvár synagogue's plan next to the then Aréna Street (now György Dózsa Street).
 The plot, opposite the former Jewish cemetery, was on the other side of the road and was purchased on February 27, 1907.
 Construction was started this year according to the plans of Lipót Baumhorn, and the synagogue was completed in 1909.
 Dr. Hevesi Simon and Wilheim Joachim inaugurated the house of worship.

-At the end of the Second World War, during 1944-45, it was used as a collection camp, and after the fighting ended, it was once again a prayer house.
-However, by the end of the forties, the Jewish community, which had shrunk as a result of emigration, had used the synagogue as a storehouse in the former cultural hall.
+At the end of World War II, during 1944–45, the building was used as a collection camp, and after the fighting ended, it was once again a prayer house.
+However, by the end of the 1940s, the Jewish community, which had shrunk as a result of emigration, had used the synagogue as a storehouse in the former cultural hall.

-The building was awarded to the Honvéd Budapest in 1984; after the renovation and rebuilding, its boxing and fencing department was established here.
+Ownership of the building was awarded to the Honvéd Budapest in 1984; after the renovation and rebuilding, its boxing and fencing department was established here.